Ari Aster: Career

-2018–present

 Aster made his feature-length directorial debut when he wrote and directed the supernatural horror film Hereditary (2018), which follows a family haunted by a mysterious presence after the death of their secretive grandmother.
 The film premiered in the Midnight section at that year's Sundance Film Festival, and was theatrically released in the United States on June 8.
-It was acclaimed by critics, with Toni Collette's performance receiving particular praise, and was a commercial success; it grossed over $80 million on a $10 million budget, becoming A24's highest-grossing film worldwide.
+It was acclaimed by critics, with Toni Collette's performance receiving particular praise, and was a commercial success; it grossed over $90 million on a $10 million budget, becoming A24's highest-grossing film worldwide at the time of its release.
 Peter Travers of Rolling Stone named it the scariest film of 2018.

 Aster next wrote and directed the folk horror film Midsommar (2019), which was also produced by A24.
 It follows a group of American university students who travel to Sweden for a festival that occurs once every 90 years and find themselves in the clutches of a cult claiming to practise paganism.
 Midsommar was theatrically released in the United States on July 3.
 The film received positive reviews from critics, with many praising Aster's direction and Florence Pugh's performance.
 Aster's original 171-minute cut of the film, which A24 asked him to trim down for a wide theatrical release, had its world premiere at the Film Society of Lincoln Center in New York City as part of its Scary Movies XII lineup on August 20.
 For his work on the film, Aster received a nomination for Best Screenplay at the 29th Gotham Independent Film Awards.